-Place a piece of parchment paper that is the same size as a baking sheet on your counter and place a ball of the dough on the parchment.
+Place a piece of Gefen Easy Baking Parchment Paper that is the same size as a baking sheet on your counter and place a ball of the dough on the parchment.
 Place a second piece of parchment over the dough.
 Roll out the dough a quarter inch (six millimeters) thick.

 Peel off the top parchment and use one or more cookie cutters to cut out shapes, spacing them one inch (two and a half centimeters) apart.
 Alternatively, use an overturned glass to cut out rounds.
 Keep the cookies on the parchment and pull away the excess dough.

 Shape the excess dough into a ball, place between parchment sheets, roll out a quarter inch (six millimeters) thick, and cut out more cookies.

 Transfer the parchment paper with the cookies to a baking sheet.
 In a small bowl, beat the remaining egg, then brush the cookies with it.

 Bake the cookies until golden, 10–15 minutes.
 Let cool on the baking sheet for 15 minutes, then transfer to a wire rack to cool completely.
 While the first pan of cookies is baking, repeat with the second ball of dough to make more cookies.
 Bake a third batch of cookies from any excess dough scraps.

 Reprinted from The New Kosher by Kim Kushner (Weldon Owen).